 Further reading: Talk to the heart: Localizing long-tail languages (TAUS).

 The additional amount or percentage a language service provider adds to the price at which it hires freelancers or pays its in-house specialists.
-Depending on the specific company, the market, and the project complexity, the LSP margin can range anywhere from tens to hundreds per cent.
-It is important to understand that honest LSPs don’t charge a margin for no reason, because managing translation projects is a complex and demanding activity.
+Depending on the specific company, the market, and the project complexity, the LSP markup can range anywhere from tens to hundreds per cent.
+It is important to understand that honest LSPs don’t charge a markup for no reason, because managing translation projects is a complex and demanding activity.
 Still, as of 2019, working directly with freelancers is still an option, as advanced translation platforms such as Smartcat make it much easier than even a few years ago.

 Machine translation / MT

 (Not to be confused with TM)